 CLEAN (AND PROTECT)

-Your programs, documents, system files.
+You must clean and protect your programs, documents, system files.
+You can’t rely on all programs to do this by themselves.
 Your lap/cell/desktop has preinstalled software.
-There are many Freebie software programs, including CCleaner, Adaware, Spybot, Avast, Superantispyware, AVG, etc. When?
-Daily!
+There are many Freebie software programs, including CCleaner, Adaware, Spybot, Avast, Superantispyware, AVG, etc. When do I do it?
+Answer: Daily!
 Recommended you buy an antivirus/AV, antimalware program (“Suite”) that’s like a Swiss Army Knife.
 Examples: Norton, McAfee, Kaspersky, Trend Micro, Avast, AVG, BitDefender, Webroot, etc., $25-$50.
 Run these programs at least several times a week and make sure they are updated.
 Check them out for example at Pcmag’s Top Ten AV Software Programs

 I Need Somebody!
 Not just….You’re in over your head, stuck.
 Ask-Delay Not.
 Use teamwork!
 Find a trusted source, your teenage child/grandchild, (“Dad, you forgot to plug it in!”), your ace techie friend (“Can we meet at Starbucks, I need help with my email.”), or the local library (“the Internet popup says my lap is infected!”) for referrals.
 Search online.
 If your wireless printer stopped printing, Google search “HP Forum Printer 1020XYZ fails to print” or contact a forum dedicated to help members with issues.
 Last of all, “Moi, Yo-Me-MT,” at YourCyberTech.com, and click “I have a question.”
 Email me at Yourcybertechmt@gmail.com, call me, text me.
 727-466-7238.
 If I don’t have the immediate answer I research it and find an answer or help.